RichardHladik/MailBot/README.rst

     # Discord Bot Token
     token = 'NzM3NzU5NjI1NTE2MTU1MDEw............'

-This bot assumes that your smtp and imap credentialsa are the same.
+This bot assumes that your smtp and imap credentials are the same.